Skye-XD/desktop-icons-ng/README.md

 * File-roller >= 3.38 or Gnome AutoAr (including gir1.2 files)
 * Desktop folder already created
 * GJS (Nix OS specifically needs this installed separately)
+* GIR files for cairo and poppler are needed as well to render thumbnails locally.
+This should be available by default.
 * For X11 xprop should be installed and executable, will work even without it, however things will work better and be more seamless without emulation if it is available.

 ## Installation